For many PC enthusiasts, I believe buying a mid-tower case is more often than not, the best decision.

 I have used some amazing mid tower cases that normally have terrible cable management, and I would advise you to not make that mistake as well, as it can make you regret your purchase.

 Always go for the case that has a good cable management.
-Lucky for you, we will be testing the cable management department of all the cases that are here for review in this roundup to ensure that you do not have to worry about it.
+Lucky for you, we have tested the cable management department of all the cases that are here for review in this roundup to ensure that you do not have to worry about it.

 Being Sold on the Marketing Terms